 [肉身的重量]

 As night falls, the Taoist rites enter a highly physical and frantic phase.
 The priest calls out to the family: "I need six grandchildren who can run," before leading them in a rapid, continuous sprint in circles around the venue.
 In traditional customs, this ritual is often known as "Running the Pardon" (Zou She).
-The priest embodies a divine messenger riding a galloping horse to the underworld, urgently delivering a heavenly pardon to absolve my centenarian grandfather of any unintentional earthly transgressions.
+The priest embodies a divine messenger riding a horse to the underworld, urgently delivering a heavenly pardon to absolve my centenarian grandfather of any unintentional earthly transgressions.
 Enlisting the young grandchildren to sprint closely behind is deeply symbolic: they lend their youthful stamina to this grueling spiritual journey.
-Their sweat, exhaustion, and heavy breathing serve as the ultimate kinetic expression of filial piety—a physical sacrifice to aid their ancestor.
-The striking motion blur in the photograph perfectly translates the raw urgency of this interdimensional rescue mission.
+Their sweat, exhaustion, and heavy breathing serve as an expression of physical sacrifice to aid their ancestor.
+The motion blur in the photograph perfectly translates the raw urgency of this interdimensional rescue mission.

 夜幕降臨,漫長的道教儀式進入了最耗費體力的動態環節。法師在祭壇前點名:「我需要能跑的,孫輩來六個。」隨即帶領著子孫在會場內急速繞圈狂奔。在傳統習俗中,這通常被稱為「走赦」(跑赦馬)。法師此刻化身為急遞天庭赦令的信使,騎著無形的快馬趕赴地府,為百歲外公滌除生前無意間積累的罪業。點名年輕孫輩緊隨其後,不僅是為了借用生者的體力來完成這趟艱辛的陰間旅途;子孫們在狂奔中流下的汗水與急促的喘息,更是傳統文化中「盡孝」最極致、最動態的肉身展現。